A Contextual Combinatorial Semi-Bandit Approach to Network Bottleneck Identification: Abstract

 \section{Abstract}

 Bottleneck identification is a challenging task in network analysis, especially when the network is not fully specified.
-To address this task, we develop a unified online learning framework based on combinatorial semi-bandits that performs bottleneck identification alongside learning the specifications of the underlying network.
-Within this framework, we adapt and investigate several combinatorial semi-bandit methods such as epsilon-greedy, LinUCB, BayesUCB, and Thompson Sampling.
-Our framework is able to employ contextual information in the form of contextual bandits.
-We evaluate our framework on the real-world application of road networks and demonstrate its effectiveness in different settings.
+To address this task, we develop a unified online learning framework based on combinatorial semi-bandits that performs bottleneck identification in parallel with learning the specifications of the underlying network.
+Within this framework, we adapt and study various combinatorial semi-bandit methods such as epsilon-greedy, LinUCB, BayesUCB, NeuralUCB, and Thompson Sampling.
+In addition, our framework is capable of using contextual information in the form of contextual bandits.
+Finally, we evaluate our framework on the real-world application of road networks and demonstrate its effectiveness in different settings.

 \keywords{Contextual Bandits \and Combinatorial Bandits \and Bottleneck Identification \and Online Learning}